 Dinner will be served at the common hall.
 After dinner, geared with your headlamp or flashlight, you will take a stroll along the boardwalk to look for interesting insects and other wildlife that may turn up after dark.

-Overnight at Kinabatangan Wetlands Resort – Chalet (breakfast, lunch, dinner)
+Overnight at Kinabatangan Wetlands Resort – Chalet (or similar) (breakfast, lunch, dinner)

 Day 8: Kinabatangan Wetland Resort

 The Kinabatangan Wetlands Resort is surrounded by a secondary forest reserve.
 It is located within nipah and mangrove vegetation and is safe from flood throughout the year.
 Access into the resort is by wooden walkways made from local hardwood called belian.